-A hearing will be scheduled at the IAD, where it’ll be decided to either allow or dismiss your appeal.
+A hearing will be scheduled at the IAD, where a decision to either allow or dismiss your appeal will be made.

-If your appeal is dismissed, then you can be asked to leave Canada at any time.
+If your appeal is dismissed, you can be asked to leave Canada at any time.

 Has your Canadian immigration application been rejected?
 Have you been refused entry to Canada or is it much worse?